RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     -   The main activity window in the top middle part of the IDE, the editor, is where you edit or debug the sources.
     -   Apart from the Eclipse menus, there are a number of buttons on the toolbar, which vary depending on what you are currently doing with Eclipse.

-1. Experiment with resizing, minimizing and restoring the views.
+1. Experiment with resizing, minimizing, and restoring the views.
 2. If you close a view, click **Window** \> **Show View** \> **View Name** to restore it.
 3. At any time, you can reset the complete layout of the Team Developer Perspective to its default using **Window \> Perspective \> Reset Perspective**.

-### Connect to the default ESCWA server
+### Connect to the Default ESCWA Server

 Ensure that **Server Explorer** contains a connection to the default Enterprise Server Common Web Administration (ESCWA) server.
 Note that existing workspaces may already have this connection.